JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedDevelopment.rst

 ###################

-`Contribute </content/pages/ContributingToTwistedLabs.html>`_ > Twisted Development
+`Contribute </sphinxwiki/content/pages/ContributingToTwistedLabs.html>`_ > Twisted Development

 .. contents::

 Contributing
 ============

-Twisted uses the `The Ultimate Quality Development System </content/pages/UltimateQualityDevelopmentSystem.html>`_, in addition to this ReviewProcess.
+Twisted uses the `The Ultimate Quality Development System </sphinxwiki/content/pages/UltimateQualityDevelopmentSystem.html>`_, in addition to this ReviewProcess.

-If you want to become a developer, it is important to und.htmland that all your contributions (including those initial patches you send to the bug tracker) will have to be licenced under the `MIT License <https://opensource.org/licenses/mit-license.php>`_.
+If you want to become a developer, it is important to understand that all your contributions (including those initial patches you send to the bug tracker) will have to be licenced under the `MIT License <https://opensource.org/licenses/mit-license.php>`_.

 Getting the source code
 -----------------------